shams-nahid/My-Daily-AWS-Study/Other Services/05 Step Function vs SWF.md

 - Used when
   - External Signal is is required to intervene
   - When child process return value to parent process
+- Can be used to de couple an application

 ## Step Function vs SWF